ParviChadha/attending-physician/frontend/README.md

 npm run dev
 ```

 This runs the Vite dev server on [http://localhost:5173](http://localhost:5173) with hot module reloading.
+The marketing page lives on `/` and the live chatbot demo is mounted at `/chat`.

 ## Production build